dmfay/massive-js/docs/documents.md

 ### saveDoc

 `saveDoc` inserts or updates a document.
-If an `id` field is present in the document, the corresponding record will be updated; otherwise, it's inserted.
+If an `id` field is present in the document, the corresponding record will be updated; otherwise, it's inserted. `saveDoc` will replace the entire document and does not update individual fields; to do that, see `modify`.

 ```javascript
 db.reports.saveDoc({